Size: 18″ x 24″

 Support: Stretched canvas

 Description: A realistic painting depicting the wildlife of Africa.
-This specific animal is an African bull elephant.
+This specific painting is of an African bull elephant.

 Painting has arrived.
 I am pleased to add it to my collection.
 Thank you. — H. Shaw, Winston Salem NC

-As an artist I’m always looking for good reference photos to paint from.
+As an artist, I’m always looking for good reference photos to paint from.
 Taking lots of photos myself is one way I get them.
 Others like to give me their photos to use as well.
 Using resources like this to paint from is something many artists do when they paint.
-Other artists like to paint on location, but will still take a photo of the scenery to take home with them.
+Other artists like to paint on location but will still take a photo of the scenery to take home.
 They use them to finish up their painting when they are back in their studio.

-Several years ago some acquaintances of mine went on an African safari.
-While there, they snapped a photo of this elephant and emailed it to me.
-They thought I might like to use it as a resource photo for a painting.
+Several years ago, some acquaintances of mine went on an African safari.
+While there, they snapped a photo of an elephant and emailed it to me.
+They thought I might like to use it as a resource photo for a painting of an African elephant.
 And they were right!
-I liked it so much I did this painting from it.
+I liked it so much I painted it.

 Some Interesting Facts About African Elephants

-African elephants are native to Africa.
-They are characterized by having enormous flapping ears and ivory tusks.
-These magnificent creatures are the largest living land animal.
-Being hunted for their ivory tusks and their shrinking natural habitat have proven instrumental in these animals being placed on the endangered species list.
-Indeed, they are one of the most endangered species in all of Africa.
-In the 1980’s there were around 1 million African elephants roaming the plains of Africa, today the total population is less than 470,000.
+African elephants are native to Africa and are the world’s largest land animals.
+They are distinguished by their massive flapping ears and ivory tusks.
+The fact that these animals are hunted for their ivory tusks and that their natural habitat is shrinking has contributed to their inclusion on the endangered species list.
+They are, in fact, one of Africa’s most endangered species.
+In the 1980s, around 1 million African elephants roamed Africa’s plains; today, the total population is less than 470,000.